RichardMathewsII/RichardMathewsII.github.io/pages/about.md

  <img src='/assets/me/head_shot_5.jpeg' height="300" width="300" style='float: left; padding-right: 20px'/>
  <br>
  <h3> Hi, my name is {{ site.author.name }} :wave:</h3>
  <h5>My career mission is to apply AI to solve complex problems that have scalable benefits for society.
-Currently, my focus is to be a change agent that scales AI in the world of atoms.</h5>
+Currently, my ambition is to be a change agent that transforms chemical production with artificial intelligence to make plant operations safer and more efficient.</h5>
 </div>

 > 🌟 **My broad exposure to cloud deployment, data science, and product strategy makes me uniquely qualified to connect the dots between technical execution and business strategy, ensuring impactful and feasible solutions.**